accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 The following types of content will be considered non-compliant, as they may not be used satisfactorily by all people with disabilities:
 - multimedia, video or audio content
-- sudden changes in brightness or flashing effects (multimedia content or animated graphic elements).
+- sudden changes in brightness or blinking effects (multimedia content or animated graphic elements).

 Their presence renders the whole document non compliant with accessibility and requires the provision of an alternative version of the document in which all the information conveyed by this content is present in text form.